IDLabResearch/Montolo/README.md

 ```

 **BioPortal**
-First you have to download a current list of BioPortal ontologies
+First you have to download a current list of BioPortal ontologies,
-and then you can download all versions and filter for most recent verions.
+usually these ontologies are either in OWL or OBO format.
+However, in both cases a proper convertion to RDF is needed taking the [OWL-to-RDF](https://www.w3.org/TR/owl2-mapping-to-rdf/) semantics into account.

+We use the [robot](http://robot.obolibrary.org) tool for this task,
+afterwards the RDF data can be transformed using [N3.js](https://github.com/rdfjs/N3.js) to any other RDF serialization (in our case n-triples needed for LODStats).

 ```bash
 todo: add script to repo